-$^{^2\} https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklist-guidance/SEPA-Checklist-Section-A-Background$
+2 https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklist-guidance/SEPA-Checklist-Section-A-Background

-This is a nonproject proposal requiring adoption of the Six-Year TIP by City Council resolution.

-11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
+- 10. List any government approvals or permits that will be needed for your proposal, if known. - Adoption of the Six-Year TIP by City Council resolution. - 11.
+Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)

 This is the annual update of the City's Six-Year TIP as required by RCW Chapter 35.77 and RCW Chapter 36.81.
-The transportation projects include overlays and reconstruction of existing street sections located throughout the city and the project are divided into the following categories: capital appropriations, grind and overlays, roadway improvements, and pedestrian, non-motorized/active transportation program.
-All work would be located within existing rights-of-way and would not be capacity related.
+The transportation projects include overlays and reconstruction of existing street sections located throughout the city.
+The projects are divided into the following categories: capital appropriations, grind and overlays, roadway improvements, and pedestrian, non-motorized/active transportation program.
+All work would be located within existing rights-of-way and would not be capacity-related.